Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Dataset Details

-We selected 200 high-quality prompts from various datasets.
+\paragraph{Reinforcement Learning Dataset.} We select 200 high-quality prompts from various datasets.
 These prompts align with our prompt collection principles in terms of difficulty and category distribution, while being distinct from those in our SFT dataset.
-We employed six models entirely different from those used for the SFT dataset: Kling2.1, HailuoAI, Veo3, Seedance-1.0-lite, Wanx-2.1-plus, and PixverseV4.
+We use six models that are entirely different from those used for the SFT dataset: Kling2.1, HailuoAI, Veo3, Seedance-1.0-lite, Wanx-2.1-plus, and PixverseV4.
 The annotation standards and processes for this dataset are identical to those of the SFT dataset.